As mentioned in the previous post, writer David Mamet says that each scene in a play or film should answer three questions:

 So you might as well skip the indulgence and get right on with the walking—changing course, lowering expectations, working harder, whatever.

 Therapy can help you learn to roll with the punches, which is one of the more important life skills to develop.
 Having a big “event” over your disappointment just postpones satisfaction in your life.
-Give me a call at 212-353-0296 or send me an email, and we’ll get started.
+If you’d like to learn more, reach out to me here.
 I look forward to speaking with you.